 Do you often feel that you could have had better rest?
 Do you roll in bed restlessly until the small hours?
 Or maybe you wake up in the middle of the night, not being able to fall back asleep?
 Is there anything that could be done?

 Fortunately, all hope is not lost.

 Instead of worrying about the previous night, you should move your gaze to the next one and beyond.
 Keep a close eye on what you do during the day.
 Your daily habits and routines (and the lack of them) play a massive part in getting better sleep.
-From the minute you wake up to how your day plays out and what you do after work and before you are going to bed make up our sleep hygiene.
+The choices you make from the minute you wake up till the end of the day all play a role in how your night turns out and how refreshed you feel the next morning.

-Do you exercise, at least a little, daily?
+Do you exercise daily, at least a little?

-At what times do you have a meal?
+At what times do you eat and have meals?

 Do you work until late at night?